Donna Scheeder: Career

-Scheeder was Deputy Director of Information in the Research Service of the Library of Congress of the USA, Director of Services in the Library of Law of Congress and participated in the Permanent Commission of Library and Research Services for Parliaments.
+Scheeder was deputy director of Information in the Research Service of the Library of Congress of the US, Director of Services in the Library of Law of Congress and participated in the Permanent Commission of Library and Research Services for Parliaments.
 She was a member of the Library of Congress Advisory Council.

 Donna Scheeder was the former president of the International Federation of Library Associations.
 During her tenure, she visited the Russian State Library on the initiative of the Margarita Rudomino State Library of Foreign Literature.
 She spoke frequently about the contributions made by libraries to advance the achievement of the UN 2030 agenda and the Sustainable Development Goals.

 Scheeder retired in March 2015 as deputy chief information officer for the Congressional Research Service after a long career at the US Library of Congress, which included 5 years as Director of Legal Library Services.
 She was past president of the IFLA Section of Libraries and Research Services for Parliaments and trained parliamentary librarians in many countries around the world.

 Scheeder was an early advocate of integrating computers into libraries and introduced a number of new services throughout her career, including establishing the first collection of legal blogs and instituting the Electronic Briefing Book product for Congress.
 She was on the organizing committees of the Computers in Libraries and Internet Librarian conferences.